-Housing Trust uses funds raised through the TECH Fund campaign to provide the start up capital to affordable housing.
+Housing Trust uses funds raised through the TECH Fund to provide start up capital for affordable housing.
 We make short-term loans (generally 1-3 years) to mission aligned developers for acquisition and predevelopment.
-Developers will repay these loans to the Housing Trust when they close on their construction financing, allowing us to relend to new projects.
+Developers will repay these loans to Housing Trust when they close on their construction financing, allowing us to relend to new projects.
 At the end of 10 years, TECH Fund investors receive a modest return on their investment in addition to the original investment being repaid – all while having created 10,000 affordable housing opportunities.

 Community Impact Note

 Corporations, foundations and accredited investors can make a social investment through our community impact note.
 Investors choose between a 5-year note at 1.5% interest or 10-year note at 2% interest.
-We are seeking a minimum investments of $1 million.
+We are seeking a minimum investment of $1 million.

 Foundations can also make program-related investments.
 Terms offered will be comparable to those in the community impact note.